 To work as a volunteer at St Pius you must read and complete a Volunteers Induction Handbook and submit the relevant documents to the school at the Reception desk in the Main Office.
 A Volunteers Induction Handbook can be downloaded from the Catholic Schools Office website.
 Once all documentation has been approved by the Office of Safeguarding, the volunteer's name will be recorded in the Diocesan Child Protection Declarations & WWCCs Register of Active Volunteers.
 No volunteer is allowed to work at St Pius unless their name appears on that register.

 Staff who are planning to use volunteers to assist in any aspect of school related activity must ensure that all such volunteers have a valid and current Working With Children Check (WWCC) and appear on the Diocesan Child Protection Declarations & WWCCs Register of Active Volunteers, available at the Main Office.
-Staff must sight the WWCC clearance.
+Staff must sight the WWCC clearance to check that it is still valid - check the expiry date.
 It is not sufficient to simply check the Active Volunteers register.

 The Catholic Diocese of Maitland-Newcastle has an absolute and abiding commitment to promote the safety, welfare and wellbeing of all children.
 The agency known as Office of Safeguarding provides child protection services for all of the Diocese of Maitland-Newcastle.